American Wine Society®

 Nelson J. Shaulis, 1990 | Eric & Lee Miller, 2010 |

-American Wine Society 2022 Outstanding Regional
+American Wine Society Educational Foundation

 Operating seperately from its parent American Wine Society organization, the American Wine Society Educational Foundation (AWSEF) advances the viticultural and enological sciences to achieve a world-class North American wine industry.
 The Foundation relies on American Wine Society members to help provide academic scholarships and research grants to full-time graduate students in North America based on academic excellence and genuine interest in pursuing careers in wine-related fields